 You don’t usually see cracks and potholes on new or fresh asphalt — unless the initial job wasn’t done properly in the first place.

-When moisture seeps into the foundation of your pavement, it freezes during winter, and forces its surrounding areas to expand.
-Once thawed, it leaves gaps in the foundation, and causes the upper layer of the asphalt to cave in.
+When moisture seeps into the foundation of your pavement, it freezes during winter and forces its surrounding areas to expand.
+Once thawed, it leaves gaps in the foundation and causes the upper layer of the asphalt to cave in.
 These sections of chipped and crumbled aggregate form cracks on the surface of your pavement.
+This eventually leads to a gray asphalt driveway.

 Cracks that aren’t filled soon enough grow larger and turn into potholes.